It happens every day.

-Here are 4 keys to making sure you create the kind of culture in which people can talk to you as a leader, not just about you when you leave the room.
-I’ll walk you through some fresh examples in my own leadership.
+Here are four keys to creating a culture where people can talk to you as a leader, not just about you, when you leave the room.
+I’ll walk you through some fresh examples of my own leadership.

 If you don’t think this matters, just remember—people don’t quit jobs these days.
 They quit leaders and cultures.People don't quit jobs these days.
 They quit leaders and cultures.
 Click To Tweet